 Two options:

-- If you want to reach Sorrento, take the Circumvesuviana, the local train that is situated on the lower level of the station.
-From there, take the train that in about an hour will take you to Sorrento.
+1. If you want to reach Sorrento, take the Circumvesuviana, the local train that is situated on the lower level of the station.
+From there, take the train that is about an hour and will take you to Sorrento.
 Once you reach the local train station to Sorrento, you have to take one of the SITA buses that connect the Sorrento Peninsula to the Amalfi Coast.

-- If you want to reach the Amalfi Coast towns of Maiori, Minori, Ravello or Salerno, take a regional train to Salerno which will take about 40 minutes, and from there take a ferry from the tourist port or Sita bus from the main station.
+2. If you want to reach the Amalfi Coast towns of Maiori, Minori, Ravello, or Salerno, take a regional train to Salerno which will take about 40 minutes, and from there take a ferry from the tourist port or Sita bus from the main station.

 When Not To Visit the Amalfi Coast

-The Amalfi Coast is not at its best in summer, when coastal towns are crowded with tourist and the heat is unbearable.
+The Amalfi Coast is not at its best in summer, when coastal towns are crowded with tourists and the heat is unbearable.
 The optimum times are May-June and September-October.

 Visiting in winter is an appealing option—the temperature remains comfortable, rain is relatively rare, and luxury hotel rates are at their lowest.